Kyle Stewart is a Registered Psychotherapist (Qualifying) working with LGBTQ2IA+ individuals, couples, and relationships virtually.

 Together we create an environment committed to embracing your unique experiences by offering safety, non-judgement and compassion.
 This space is especially welcoming for LGBTQ2+ community members and allies.
 We ground ourselves in social justice and anti-oppression principles, fostering a healing journey where your experiences and needs are welcomed and supported.

-I often work with queer, trans, and poly folks struggling around a few key themes: identity, sexuality, place/belonging, community and relationships, spirituality and meaning.
-I work with folks in individual (one-to-one) and couple’s/relational modalities.
-At the centre of this work is my belief that individual support is a key aspect of our collective liberation from this broken world.
+I often work with queer and trans folks struggling around a few key themes: identity, sexuality, place/belonging, community and relationships, spirituality and meaning.
+I work using individual (one-to-one) and couple’s/relational modalities.
+Underpinning this work is my belief that individualized support is a key aspect of our collective liberation from this broken world.

 Thanks for checking out my little corner of the internet.
 You are welcome here.